New cluster algebras from old: integrability beyond Zamolodchikov periodicity: Introduction

 A general cluster algebra involves two sets of variables: cluster variables, and coefficients.
 The generators of the algebra (given by clusters) are defined recursively by a process called mutation, which modifies the cluster variables and the coefficients at each step.
 The mutation formula for coefficients is modelled on Y-systems, while cluster mutation corresponds to so-called T-systems (see \cite{kun} for full details).
 One of Fomin and Zelevinsky's first important results was to classify cluster algebras of finite type: they showed that cluster algebras with finitely many cluster variables correspond precisely to $B$ matrices whose Cartan companions $C$ define Lie algebras of finite type \cite{fz2}.
 So this part of the theory of cluster algebras mirrors Dynkin's classification, and eventually this led to a method to prove Zamolodchikov's periodicity conjectures for Y-systems, and various generalizations thereof.

 Below we will just be concerned with exchange relations for cluster variables without coefficients (coefficient-free cluster algebras).
 However, even without coefficients, T-systems provide another avatar of Zamolodchikov periodicity: sequences of mutations in coefficient-free cluster algebras associated with Dynkin diagrams of finite type produce periodic maps.
-To set the scene, a coefficient-free cluster algebra ${\cal A}({\bf x}, B)$ of rank $N$ is constructed by starting from a seed $({\bf x},B)$, which consists of an initial cluster ${\bf x}$, that is an $N$-tuple ${\bf x}=(x_1,\ldots,x_N)$, and an exchange matrix $B=(b_{ij})\in\mathrm{Mat}_N(\Z)$, which is required to be skew-symmetrizable.
+To set the scene, a coefficient-free cluster algebra ${\cal A}({\bf x}, B)$ of rank\footnote{The reader unfamiliar with the terminology of cluster algebras should be advised that the word \textit{rank} here refers to the number of cluster variables in each seed; in the finite type case, this happens to coincide with the rank of the root system of the associated Dynkin diagram.} $N$ is constructed by starting from a seed $({\bf x},B)$, which consists of an initial cluster ${\bf x}$, that is an $N$-tuple ${\bf x}=(x_1,\ldots,x_N)$, and an exchange matrix $B=(b_{ij})\in\mathrm{Mat}_N(\Z)$, which is required to be skew-symmetrizable.
 Then the mutation $\mu_k$ in the direction $k$ produces the new seed $ ({\bf x}', B')= \mu_k({\bf x}, B)$, where $B'=(b'_{ij})$ is obtained via matrix mutation, as specified by \beq b_{ij}' = \eeq and the new cluster ${\bf x}'=(x_j')$ is defined by cluster mutation, that is \beq x_j'=

 \eeq (In the above, $[r]_+ =\max (r,0)$ for $r\in\R$.)
 The cluster algebra ${\cal A}({\bf x}, B)$ is the subalgebra of $\Q(\bx)$ generated by the union of all cluster variables obtained from arbitrary sequences of mutations applied to the initial seed.
 These cluster variables satisfy the Laurent property: they belong to $\Z[x_1^{\pm 1}, \ldots, x_N^{\pm 1}]$, the ring of Laurent polynomials in the variables from the initial cluster $\bx$.